 Two cohorts of the subterranean Austin blind salamander are inferred to exist, the near-field and far-field cohorts, but there is little reliable data known about the populations of either.
 Surface-habitat surveys of the Austin blind salamander conducted by the COA (and that are useful for its covered activities) are not considered to accurately reflect the population of even the near-field cohort of that subterranean species, at any one or all outlets.
 As explained in Section 3.2.2.2.1, Overview of Habitat Characteristics and Supported Populations, the District has estimated the size of this cryptic population by using a set of inferences and assumptions that yields an approximation of the population size of the near-field cohort, for purposes of the District's HCP.
 It essentially defines the near-field as the Service-designated Critical Habitat Area for the Austin blind salamander.
-The spatial distribution of the near-field cohort population is indexed to the flow regimes of the individual outlets during Critical-Stage III drought, viz., when the combined flows of Barton Springs are at or less than 20 cfs.
+The spatial distribution of the near-field cohort population at the various outlets is indexed to the proportionate estimated amount of springflow at the individual outlets during Stage III Critical- or more severe drought, viz., when the combined flows of Barton Springs are at or less than 20 cfs, under a reasonable presumption that higher groundwater flows and velocities will be physiologically preferred as sub-habitat for this Covered Species.

 To date, there have been no reported occurrences of Austin blind salamander in the far field.
 The far-field cohort of this Covered Species may or may not exist.
-But as previously noted, it seems likely that some individuals are present from time to time outside the near-field cohort, even if they do not represent a separate population but simply a local, transient migration of some individuals beyond the Critical Habitat Area boundary.
+But as previously noted, it seems likely that some individuals are present from time to time outside the near-field habitat, even if they do not represent a separate population but simply a local, transient migration of some individuals beyond the Critical Habitat Area boundary.
 In absence of any data or other information, the District has simply stipulated a far-field cohort size that is nominally 5% of the near-field cohort.
+Should additional significant information be developed during the ITP term concerning the distribution of ABS, either among the outlets or between the near-field and far-field, the District will consider those impacts on population size and/or take as a Changed Circumstance (see Section 7.2.2.1).